 Throughout the holiday season, you can visit a wide variety of light displays and shows throughout the city.
 There is no better way to spread holiday cheer than admiring the twinkling lights and colorful displays in City Park, Audubon Zoo, Lafayette Square, hotel lobbies and beyond.

 This special, over month-long light show in City Park hosts hundreds of thousands of colorful lights and illuminated outdoor displays to showcase the holiday season in New Orleans.
 An annual tradition that began in the late 1980s, Celebration in the Oaks is a family-friendly event that only happens after dark.
 It opens every year on the Friday after Thanksgiving and closes January 1st.
 (Please note that the event is closed on November 27, 28, 29, and 30, and is also closed Christmas Eve and New Year’s Eve, with limited hours on Christmas Day.

 Visitors are treated to a wide range of attractions, from light displays to walkways lined with dozens of Christmas trees decorated by local school groups.
 Perennial favorites include the animated “Cajun Night Before Christmas” display and the “Who Dat Tree,” imaginatively adorned in New Orleans Saints black and gold, and related football themes.
 Another favorite is New Orleans’ iconic snowman, Mr. Bingle, a holiday character beloved by generations of New Orleanians when he adorned the window of the old D.H.
 Holmes department store on Canal Street during the holiday season.
 Children and their parents are invited to take a two-mile ride on the miniature train that circles the park, passing underneath lit-up holiday displays and other special effects.

-From December 6-9th, enjoy a one-of-a-kind light display in the Central Business District.
+Luna Fete is a one-of-a-kind light display in the Central Business District.
 The event takes over Lafayette Square with lights, art, and technology.
 Gallier Hall will be transformed with video projection-mapping, while the square and Fulton Street will have illuminated sculptures and light activations.